Back to all posts

 What is the difference between PNG and JPG?
 JPEG supports both RGB and CMYK in 24-bit color space, but its CMYK support leaves a lot to be desired.

 Modern printers handle RGB files just fine, so this isn't such a big deal.
-However, it is better to use higher-quality print formats if you want to achieve better results.
+However, when comparing the

 Definitely, format matters.
 However, it cannot be undeniably stated that PNG or JPG is better.
 The question is which one suits you better for a particular image operation.
 Finally, I propose to summarize everything described above and consider situations in which one or another file type would be more appropriate.